NotNotWrongUsually/PSApi/README.md

 #### Everything else
 Anything that is not one of the above types will be stringified with the Out-String cmdlet and set to a content-type of text/plain.
 Notably this means that most things will look exactly like they do in the Powershell console.

+## Unpublishing commands
+The module includes an Unpublish-Command function to stop publishing functions.
+Quitting the shell works too.

+## Aliases
+pcm, upcm, gpcm is included for Publish-Command, Unpublish-Command, Get-PublishedCommand respectively.

 ## Is it safe?
 Care has been taken to avoid injection attacks by never parsing command inputs from anything but the HTTPListener path defined by the user.
 A number of scenarios like trying to inject code into strings with $(), semicolons, etc. have also been tested.
 Though nothing has been discovered so far, it is not adviced to expose any cmdlet to the Internet for the time being.
 Should you discover a way to exploit this module please create an issue at https://github.com/NotNotWrongUsually/PSApi so the matter can be addressed appropriately!